 Please visit www.beckerobits.com to send condolences.

-To send flowers to Frances Jean Ritz's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Frances Jean Ritz, please visit our floral store.